-Sunderland Culture is a registered charity.
-We rely on generous support so that everyone who lives, works or visits Sunderland can experience world-class culture.
-Making a donation will help to ensure our City’s cultural offer can emerge from this challenge more vibrant than ever.
+Our closure has had an even greater impact on our income.
+Sunderland Culture is a registered charity and we rely on generous support so that everyone who lives, works or visits Sunderland can experience world-class culture.
+Please support us:

 Arts Centre Washington provides a year round programme of theatre, music, comedy, dance, film, exhibitions as well as a whole range of classes and courses from salsa dancing to scale model making.
 We also house artists’ studios, a recording studio and rehearsal rooms.
 The centre is available to hire for private functions and corporate events.Find out more

 From high-wire spectacles across the River Wear to intimate theatre performances in hidden spaces, our city-wide programme offers an exciting range of activities and events for everyone to enjoy.
 Taking place outside of our main venues some of our recent events have included, Wonderlooper on the new Northern Spire Bridge, Danny Boyle’s Pages of the Sea on Roker Beach for Armistice 2018 and our Great Place programme.Find out more